zero-sh/zero.sh/README.md

 In addition, there is **no magic** done in this script.
 Each command is printed before it is run.

-If you'd like, you can write an alias so you can invoke this script at any time to apply updates to all tools on your system:
+If you'd like, you can write an alias so you can invoke this at any time to apply updates to all tools on your system:

 ```sh
 alias update="$HOME/.dotfiles/zero/setup"